As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 How to Spot a Fake Geode and How Are Fake Geodes Made?

 Having privately owned geodes has become a massive trend over the past decade.
-With more and more people having the funds and amenities for these natural pieces of art, and nature only being able to produce a certain amount of them, resources have become extremely limited.
+With more and more people having the funds and amenities for these natural art pieces and nature only being able to produce a certain amount, resources have become extremely limited.

 Due to the high level of accuracy in manufacturing imitation geodes, it’s becoming increasingly more challenging to spot fakes or manmade versions.

-But, there are many degrees of ‘fake’, and there are a few factors that are telling or some of these manufacturing methods.
+However, many degrees of ‘fake’ and a few factors influence some of these manufacturing methods.

 Synthetic or Lab-grown